balikovja/CSC365ProjectSpring2023/TechnicalSpecifications.md

-Technical Specifications for Our API iBudgetlyify365
+# Technical Specifications for Our API, iBudgetlyify365

 User stories/User requirements.
 Describe the flows that users will go through and how they will interact with the application.
 -  Can record transactions and label those transactions under specific budgetting categories
 -  Can remove existing transactions that they've created
 -  Can enter total monthly income, and split this income into category limits